 You’ll see that Everything DiSC plots your style within a circle, making it more apparent that we all can exhibit any of the styles at times.
+This circumplex model also includes a related, but separate, measurement of priorities.
+In the example below, the respondent has the three priorities typical of the DC style (accuracy, challenge, results) and also the priority of enthusiasm (more often associated with people who have i styles.)
 We’ve found that the circular model is more easily understood and more memorable than a graph.

-Many other DISC profiles (even our older DiSC® Classic profile) often use a graph to show results.
-Some of them refer to an adaptive style for which Wiley’s researchers have not been able to find any support.
-Everyone is able to adapt their style, although some behaviors might be easier to enlist than others.
+Many other DISC profiles (even the original DiSC® Classic profile) often use a graph to show results.
+Some of them refer to an adaptive style for which Wiley’s researchers have been unable to find any validity.
+Everyone is able to adapt their style, although some behaviors might be easier to practice than others.

 The preciseness of a personality assessment and its validity depends very much upon how well the assessment has been constructed and tested.
-For example, Everything DiSC used a sample of 26,703 for the final norming.
 We recommend using an Everything DiSC assessment if you’re looking for a tool you can have confidence in.

 Four DiSC types or 12 styles?

-Everything DiSC assessments allows for finer differentiation among styles than just four labels.
-So some styles will be D, i, S or C, but there are also styles such as Di or SC.
+Everything DiSC assessments allow for finer differentiation among styles than just four labels.
+So some styles will be D, i, S, or C, but there are also styles such as Di or SC.
 When you complete an Everything DiSC questionnaire, you are scored on eight scales, not four.
 Your profile report reflects the style that is most descriptive of you.

 A quick overview of the twelve Everything DiSC styles:

 iD: animated and inspiring